scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 We also make use of a ``named_config`` to group together the adam optimizer with a reduced learning rate.
-This way we can start the experiment by specifying ``with adam`` and have both parameters changed.
+In this way we can start the experiment by specifying ``with adam`` and have both parameters changed.

 .. code-block:: python